-Do you daydream about motorcycles and how well you would pull off a full leather outfit as a biker?
-As awesome as it may sound, riding a motorcycle involves more than wearing a rock and roll outfit and looking as sharp as Danny Zuko in Grease.
-Motorcycles are fun to ride, but you need to be aware of their dangers.
+Do you daydream about motorcycles and how swell you would pull off an entire leather outfit as a biker?
+As incredible as it may sound, riding a motorcycle involves more than wearing a rock and roll outfit and looking as sharp as Danny Zuko in Grease.
+Motorcycles are fun, but you must be aware of their dangers.
 If you own a bike, you probably know how thrilling it is to go for a ride and feel liberated with the wind in your hair, surrounded by nothing but the open road.
 However, there are other things you need to know to ensure your safety, avoid injuries, and properly maintain your bike.
-So, on that note, read on to learn the most important things every biker should know.
+So, on that note, read on to learn the essential things every biker should know.

-Owning a motorcycle requires you to invest in safety gear and accessories to protect you if accidents happen.
-Don’t overlook motorbike gear; otherwise, you may end up risking your life.
-For starters, you will need a helmet to protect your head against strikes and knocks.
+Owning a motorcycle requires investing in safety gear and accessories to protect you from accidents.
+Don’t overlook motorbike gear; otherwise, you may risk your life.
+You will need a helmet to protect your head against strikes and knocks.
 Professional riders also wear high-abrasion leather motorcycle jackets, gloves, and boots.
-Riding a motorcycle while wearing everyday clothes will eventually get them ripped and torn if you get involved in a simple wreck.
+Riding a motorcycle while wearing everyday clothes will eventually get ripped and torn if you get involved in a simple wreck.
 Some bikers invest in airbag vests, too, as extra protection against crashes.

-Like Perth, Western Australia, getting motorbike insurance and a valid license is mandatory in some countries.
+Like Perth, and Western Australia, getting motorbike insurance and a valid license is mandatory in some countries.
 Getting motorcycle insurance covers you financially if you get into an accident and are injured badly or, if possible, damages happen to the bike.
 Make sure you choose a policy that suits your needs.
-Many people involved in a motor vehicle accident may not know that they’re entitled to receive personal injury compensation, even if they don’t have private motorcycle insurance.
-If you experience a personal injury from a motorbike accident, you are qualified to claim compensation for your injuries from the liable party.
+Many people involved in a motor vehicle accident may not know they’re entitled to personal injury compensation, even if they don’t have private motorcycle insurance.
+If you experience a personal injury from a motorbike accident, you can claim compensation for your injuries from the liable party.

-If you want to build a strong and trusting connection with your motorcycle, you should regularly run maintenance checks and inspections.
-If you own a car with a problem with one of the tires, you may be able to put maintenance on hold as the other three tires can run it just fine.
+You should regularly run maintenance checks and inspections to build a strong and trusting connection with your motorcycle.
+If you own a car with a problem with one of the tires, you may be able to put maintenance on hold, as the other three tires can run just fine.
 However, having problems with a motorcycle tire can put your life in danger.
 Therefore, you should never neglect your machine and ensure thoroughly inspected to guarantee it is in a shipshape condition.
 According to the manual of your motorbike, you will know when to run thorough checks on it.
 Usually, bikers get their machines inspected after 4000-6000km.
-However, if you have not reached that number, make sure you inspect it once a year.
+However, if you have not reached that number, inspect it once a year.

 Safety Comes First